 As a manufacturer and supplier of MCMs and other approved products to the USG addressing PHTs, we must comply with numerous laws and regulations relating to the procurement, formation, administration and performance of government contracts.
-These laws and regulations govern how we transact business with our government clients and, in some instances, impose additional costs and related obligations on our operations.
-For a detailed description of the most significant regulations that affect our government contracting business, see the prior discussion under "Regulation-Government Contracting."
+These laws and regulations govern how we operate our business and transact business with our government clients and impose compliance costs on our operations.
+In addition, these laws and regulations may be subject to sudden change, which may impose additional costs and related obligations on our operations or require us to make changes to the way we operate our business or transact business with our government clients.
+For a detailed description of the most significant regulations that affect our government contracting business, see the prior discussion under "Regulation - Government Contracting."